Pendergaster/2dPhysics/README.md

 # **Welcome to simple 2dPhysics engine**

 This is physics engine with 2d boxes done as part of the school course.
-Nothing super serious , mainly done for education.
+Nothing super serious and mainly done for education.
 Source code can be found [**here**](https://github.com/Pendergaster/2dPhysics/tree/master/vsproject/3dTesting) I used C as programming language and project is build as unity build.

-#Short overview
+# Short overview

 Has rotations and restitution.
 Pool allocator for bodies and quadtree as data structure.
 Uses SAT(Seperating axis theorem) as collision check.